markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-2/implement-check-logic.md

 <details>
   <summary>What data does the Check need to run?
 How are those variables being populated?
 What happens if they're missing?</summary>

-  - It needs a `url` to check and a `search_string` that we are going to check for on the page.
+  - It needs a `url` to check and a `search_string` that you are going to check for on the page.
 If they are missing, an error is raised.

 </details>
 <details>